MeshDevs/baseline-standard/core/baseline-core-v1.0-psd01.md

 This approach requires a decentralized, or at least strongly federated, infrastructure as expressed in the requirements below.

 #### **[D10]**
-The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, and SHOULD NOT require pre-existing trust relationships between participants.*
+The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, and SHOULD NOT require pre-existing trust relationships between participants.

-[[d10]](#d10) Testability: The PKI used within a BPI does not have trusted third party identity providers that are capable of being compromised.
+[[d10]](#d10) Testability: Decentralized Identifiers are a commonly used PKI that are decentralized and without a single point of failure.
+The [W3C DID Standard](https://www.w3.org/TR/did-core/#methods) outlines detailed descriptions of expected behavior, requirements, and conformance criteria that implementations must meet.
+This illustates that the presence of a single point of failure in a PKI is testable.

 #### **[R33]**
 The PKI of a BPI MUST be strongly federated.

 *Strongly federated in this context means that there is a known, finite number of participants, without a single point of failure in the PKI.
 However, collusion of a limited number of participants in the federated infrastructure may still lead to a compromised PKI.
 The consensus thresholds required for a change in the infrastructure are out of scope for this document.*

-[[R33]](#r33) Testability: Many counterparties govern the PKI, such as the [Sovrin Foundation](https://sovrin.org/).
+[[R33]](#r33) Testability: An example of a strongly federated PKI is the [Sovrin Foundation](https://sovrin.org/), which implements PKI without a single point of failure by use of a trust framework which is built on top of open standards such as the [W3C DID Standard](https://www.w3.org/TR/did-core/#methods).
+Validation of a sufficiently decentralized federated PKI is an extension of [[D10]](#d10), and therefore, this requirement is testable.

 #### **[R34]**
 The identifiers and identity utilized in a BPI MUST be controlled by its Principal Owner.

-[[R34]](#r34) Testability: The identifier used for a BPI user must be controlled by a public-private key pair, where the private key is controlled by the BPI user who is the Principal Owner of the identifier.
-The identifier of the Principal Owner is digitally signed with this private key to prove control.
+[[R34]](#r34) Testability: Decentralized Identifiers are a commonly used tool which give Principal Owners control over a private-public key pair, and therefore, their identifiers and identity.
+The [W3C DID Standard](https://www.w3.org/TR/did-core/#methods) outlines detailed descriptions of expected behavior, requirements, and conformance criteria that implementations must meet.
+This illustates that control over identifiers and identity within a BPI is testable.

 *For a BPI to properly operate, communication must be trusted and secure.
 Communications are secured through the safe delivery of public keys tied to identities.
 The Principal Owner of the identity uses a corresponding secret private key to both decrypt messages sent to them, and to prove they sent a message by signing it with its private key.*